 Nursing Student Loan - This loan is available for students majoring in Nursing.
 The maximum amount for the academic year is $2,000.
 Interest is 5% and begins to accrue nine months after a student graduates, withdraws, drops below half-time status, or changes majors.

-North Dakota University System – NDUS has many financial aid programs, grants, scholarships and state reciprocity agreements to help students lower, or in some cases, pay for the cost of education.
+North Dakota University System – NDUS has many financial aid programs, grants, scholarships, and state reciprocity agreements to help students lower, or in some cases, pay for the cost of education.

 North Dakota National Guard - Any active North Dakota National Guardsman presently serving in either the Army Guard or the Air Guard may have a large percentage of the tuition fee per academic year waived.
-For information of eligibility requirements, contact your local National Guard unit or the Office of Adjutant General, ATTN: MPO, P.O.
+For information on eligibility requirements, contact your local National Guard unit or the Office of Adjutant General, ATTN: MPO, P.O.
 Box 5511, Bismarck, ND 58506-5511

 Veterans Administration (VA) Benefits - Veterans may be able to receive special educational assistance.
 Benefits have also been extended to children, wives, and widows of deceased or permanently and totally disabled veterans.
-The Student Services Office can assist with VA related questions or problems.
+The Student Services Office can assist with VA-related questions or problems.
 Applications and more information can also be obtained from any Veterans Administration Regional Office

 Vocational Rehabilitation - Students with physical limitations or health problems may be entitled to certain benefits such as tuition, fees, and textbook reimbursement.
 Interested students should communicate with the Division of Vocational Rehabilitation at the nearest district or regional office.

 Waivers - A limited number of waivers are available annually to help pay your tuition.

 - Lake Region State College Cultural Diversity Waivers